jross765/JGnuCashLibNTools/README.md

 in the Maven sense, meaning its repository under `~/.m2`).

 Consequently, there is no pre-defined/default path for the software; it does not really matter.
-But in case want to do it like the maintainer:

-I have put the stuff into `~/Programme/finanzen/gnucash`.

 As always with Java libs, you will have to set the classpath file, preferrably in a file called `environment.sh` that you must source